Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     NormalSpeed = 100

 The weight (or priority) to give dodging missiles for the advanced steering system.
-This is on a *per missile* basis, so a large missile barrage is considered very high-priority.
-Also, the nearer to impact a missile is, the more importance it is given.
-"0" will ignore missiles, larger values will give running away increasingly high priority (2 works fine in my tests).
+This is on a *per missile* basis, so a large missile barrage is considered very high-priority in total.
+Also, the closer to impact a missile is, the more importance it is given.
+"0" will ignore missiles, larger values will give running away increasingly high priority (2 works fine in my tests, though you may want it higher if even one missile is dangerous to your vehicle).

     DodgingWeight = 2